What We Do At Camp Kinneret

 We require counselors to help campers apply sunscreen before swim, after swim, before hikes, and after hikes.
 We also have “sunscreen stations” throughout camp so that counselors can help campers re-apply sunscreen whenever needed.

 We think camp is perfect for meeting new people and making new friends!
 Your camper’s group counselor will take time on the first few days to help everyone get to know each other.
 By the end of their summer with us, your child will have gained more confidence to meet new people in other parts of their lives.

 We train our staff to modify activities as needed, and all staff are trained in heat illness prevention and recognition.
-Hikes will be cancelled if the Leadership Team thinks it’s necessary.
+Hikes will be canceled if the Leadership Team thinks it’s necessary.
 All of our other outdoor activities take place in or near shaded areas, which helps when campers need to cool off.
 On exceptionally hot days, we may add water play to outdoor activities as well!
 Additionally, camp groups are encouraged to slow down and drink more water.
-(We do have a few indoor, air conditioned activities as well).

 Every day, your camper should bring a lunch and a backpack or bag that contains a bathing suit and towel (some campers like to swim with goggles as well!).
 Younger children are encouraged to carry an extra set of clothing and underwear in their bag each day.
 Please do not pack any electronics, music players, or cell phones as campers will not be permitted to use them during the camp day or on the bus.
 Your camper will be too busy with camp activities anyway!